phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 }
 ```

-However, if you want to use the mixed payload, you can make it so the values in your `data` payload is passed to the app when tapping the notification by adding `click_action: com.adobe.phonegap.push.background.MESSAGING_EVENT` to your `notification` payload.
+However, if you want to use the mixed payload, you can make it so the values in your `data` payload is passed to the app when tapping the notification by adding `"click_action": "com.adobe.phonegap.push.background.MESSAGING_EVENT"` to your `notification` payload.
 Your payload would end up looking something like this:

 ```json